rickosborne/cascades/md/30-5-4-buying-time.md

 I walked out of the cockpit, furious at Simon for being such a jerk.

 If I was honest with myself, I was furious not just at him, but at the situation.
-This was my sixth time through the same events and I still hadn't solved anything.
+This was my sixth time through the same events, yet I still hadn't solved anything.

 I'm not a religious person, but nor do I dismiss the concept of a higher power.
 My grandmother's faith was extremely important to her, and to this day I respect those beliefs.